colbyfayock/colbyfayock.com/src/_posts/how-is-design-important-as-a-developer-and-what-can-you-do-to-level-up.md

 ---
 template: post
-title: How is Visual and UX Design Important as a Developer and What Can You Do to Level Up?
+title: How is Design Important as a Developer and What Can You Do to Level Up?
 date: 2020-05-28T12:46:31.073Z
 category: coding
 ---